lilymonade/angular-piechart/README.md

 </div>
 ```

-Now, you can have, by example, an input text to change value of pie chart:
+Now, you can have, by example, an input text to change the value of pie chart:

 ```javascript
 <div ng-controller="PieChartController">